helrond/clbsj.org/_posts/2024-12-10-reading-genesis-1-with-the-enslaved.md

 _Perhaps what we thought was a concept of democratization of kingship was none other than a creation of what Norman Gottwald called a theocratic oligarchy.
 Instead of the democratization of kingship, a dispersion of power from the monarchy to the masses of the population, what we encountered instead was a concentration of power in the hands of the few, which Exodus nineteen verse six described as a “priestly kingdom.”_

-Noya’s presentation drew from his dissertation, _Rest as a Site of Struggle: Reconsidering Sabbath Transgression Narratives in the Hebrew Bible_, which will soon be published as a monograph.
+Noya’s presentation drew from his dissertation, "Rest as a Site of Struggle: Reconsidering Sabbath Transgression Narratives in the Hebrew Bible," which will soon be published as a monograph.